coldielb/liesel/docs/syntax-sheet.md

 ```
 - `halt` exits the routine.
 If omitted, `nothing` is returned by default.
 - Routines may now be declared inside other routines or blocks for helper logic (escaping closures are on the roadmap).
+- Inner routines capture surrounding bindings, allowing simple closures over local state.

+## Scope & Closures
+- Every indented block (`if`, `whilst`, or explicit blocks) creates a new scope chained to its parent.
+- `let` introduces names into the current scope; `set` updates the nearest enclosing binding.
+- Nested `note` declarations capture the environment at definition time so helpers can reference outer variables.

 ## Expressions
 - Expression statements evaluate the expression and discard the value unless used in a routine with `halt`.